|

 Although copper doesn't readily react with

-dilute hydrochloric acid and dilute sulphuric acid (low in reactivity series), if heated with nasty
+dilute hydrochloric acid and dilute sulfuric acid (low in reactivity series), if heated with nasty

-oily concentrated sulphuric acid you make nasty pungent irritating
+oily concentrated sulfuric acid you make nasty pungent irritating

-sulphur dioxide gas and white anhydrous copper(II) sulphate, but this is
+sulphur dioxide gas and white anhydrous copper(II) sulfate, but this is

 NOT a reaction on which to base its place in the metal reactivity series